MaayanLab/clustergrammer-docs/docs/_build_html/_sources/clustergrammer_js.txt

 Clustergrammer-JSON
 ===================
-The JSON format required for Clustergrammer.js is described here:
+The visualization JSON format required for Clustergrammer.js is described here:

+Users can also generate the visualization JSON using their own scripts as long as they adhere to the above format.

 .. _clustergrammer_js_dev:

 Clustergrammer-JS Development
 =============================
 Clustergrammer-JS' source code can be found in the `clustergrammer`_ GihHub repo.
 The Clustergrammer-JS library is utilized by the :ref:`clustergrammer_web` and the :ref:`clustergrammer_widget`.

-Clustergrammer-JS is built with `Webpack Module Bundler`_ from the source files in `src`_.
+Clustergrammer-JS is built with `Webpack Module Bundler`_ from the source files in the `src`_ directory.

 Please :ref:`contact` Nicolas Fernandez or Avi Ma'ayan with questions or use the GitHub `issues`_ feature to raise an issue.